-2 Method
+2. Method

-2.1 Stimuli
+2.1.
+Stimuli

 The stimulus structure of the experiment is illustrated in Table 1.
-There were in total five conditions in the current experiment: (i) no Lyman's Law violation, (ii) local Lyman's Law violation without Identity Avoidance violation, (iii) local Lyman's Law violation with Identity Avoidance violation, and (iv) non-local Lyman's Law violation without Identity Avoidance violation, and (v) non-local Lyman's Law violation without Identity Avoidance violation, where there are no Lyman's Law violations, there were 6 nonce items for each type of rendaku-undergoing consonant.
-Among those structures that would result in a violation of Lyman's Law after rendaku (conditions (ii)-(v)), there were 3 items for each rendaku-undergoing consonant.
+There were in total five conditions in the current experiment: (i) no Lyman's Law violation, (ii) local Lyman's Law violation without Identity Avoidance violation, (iii) local Lyman's Law violation without Identity Avoidance violation, (iv) non-local Lyman's Law violation without Identity Avoidance violation, and (v) non-local Lyman's Law violation with Identity Avoidance violation with Identity Avoidance violation, where there are no Lyman's Law violations, there were six nonce items for each type of rendaku-undergoing consonant.
+Among those structures that would result in a violation of Lyman's Law after rendaku (conditions (ii)-(v)), there were three items for each rendaku-undergoing consonant.